ahmetonat/STM32F10X-GCC-Encoder/README.md

 What is does: It transmits a '1' over the serial port when the encoder is rotated clockwise, and '0' when it is rotated counterclokwise.
 This is a "guarded encoder", meaning it only responds if you *press* *and* turn.
 One value is sent at each encoder detent.

 How to run it: Modify the Makefile and make.
 Program the processor.
 See that the encoder pins are connected correctly and modify "encoder.h" as necessary.
 Connect USART1 pins to your PC, and run a terminal program (kermit, miniterm, hyperterminal etc.) at 115200bps.
 You can connect a USB-Serial converter also.
+PA10 is USART1-RX you must connect it to your PC TTL-TX, PA09 is USART1-TX you must connect it to your PC TTL-RX.

 For serial communications, it relies on the xprintf and xuart functions written by Elm ChaN (see elm-chan.org).